kubevirt/project-infra/docs/infrastructure-components.md

 ![infra-layout](infra-layout.svg)

-## Clusters
+## Prow clusters

-Our infrastructure includes the following clusters.
-For each of them, this document provides the following fields:
+Our infrastructure includes several clusters connected directly to Prow, in other words, Prow can schedule jobs on them. they will be described next, For each of them this document provides the following fields:

 * Prow context: context name of the cluster in the master kubeconfig used by Prow to access it.
 It is also the value of the `cluster` field in the Prow jobs that